Guardiola and Pochettino's tense 27-year rivalry culminates in crucial Champions League showdown | Goal.com

 Between 1994 and 2001, they were on opposite sides as club captains in Barcelona.

-Guardiola was already a sophisticated, European Cup-winning central midfielder with the star-studded Camp Nou side, and added two La Ligas, a Copa del Rey and the European Cup Winners’ Cup while Pochettino was on the opposite side of the city divide.
+Guardiola was already a sophisticated, European Cup-winning central midfielder with the star-studded Camp Nou side, and added two La Liga titles, a Copa del Rey and the European Cup Winners’ Cup while Pochettino was on the opposite side of the city divide.

 When Pochettino moved into management with Espanyol in January 2009, his first game was a Copa del Rey quarter-final against Guardiola’s Barca side that included Lionel Messi, Andres Iniesta and Xavi.